 I've seen it referenced in TEDx Talks and tossed around in Twitter chats.
 A few years ago, the term "curation" would have conjured up images of art galleries but now I associate it with conversations about the future of education.
 And yet . . .
 I'm really drawn toward an archaic definition of the term.
 It originally had a much more earthy, even gritty, connotations.
+Over time, this word morphed into an intense care and love for a particular subject, knowledge, or set of artistic works.
 Take Note: How to Curate Learning Digitally.
 Note taking lies at the heart of curricula around the world.

 Beginning in elementary school, we teach students to "take notes" so that they can maintain a record of the content disseminated to them by the teacher.
 And yet, with mobile devices replacing paper notebooks, this process has become increasingly complex as students (and teachers) struggle to apply previous strategies to new tools.
 Screencast: Bag The Web.